What If It Was Trauma? How Subtle Emotional Wounds Affect Mental Health

 4. Understand Your Coping Mechanisms

-Healing Starts with Honesty and Compassion
+Healing Starts With Honesty and Compassion

 If this resonated with you, you’re not alone.
 You might find it helpful to learn more about therapy for emotional trauma and people-pleasing here.